Kapiainen/Lauhdutin/Readme.md

 - `tags:` followed by a value (e.g. `tags:rogue-like`).
 Supports tags assigned in *Steam*.

+- `random:` followed by `all`, `steam` or `played`.
+If `all`, then show one random game from games installed or not.
+If `steam`, then show one random game from Steam games installed or not.
+If  `played`, then show one random game from all games (hidden, instaled or not) with a total played time above 0 hours.

 - `+` followed by a filter (e.g. `+bin` or `+tags:rogue-like`).

 Filters can be applied by left-clicking on the magnifying glass in the toolbar, which becomes visible when you nudge the top of the skin.
 Filters can be removed by either right-clicking on the magnifying glass or by applying a blank filter.